Concert: Ethel quartet plus guitarist Kaki King

 Location: Various Cities

-1. If you experience or observe an incident of sexual discrimination, harassment, violence or exploitation on or off campus, report the incident to:
+1. If you experience or observe an incident of sexual discrimination, sexual harassment, sexual violence or sexual exploitation on or off campus, report the incident to:

 - University Police (24/7) at 315-312-5555; University Police Officers have received specialized training to attend to the needs and concerns of victims of sexual offenses and relationship violence.
 OR

-- Senior Title IX Coordinator, Howard Gordon, at 315-312-2213, email@example.com, who is responsible for monitoring overall Title IX implementation for the institution and coordinating compliance within all areas and departments covered under Title IX regulations; OR
+- Title IX Coordinator, Lisa Evaneski, at 315-312-5604, firstname.lastname@example.org, who is responsible for monitoring overall Title IX implementation for the institution and coordinating compliance within all areas and departments covered under Title IX regulations.

-- Title IX Investigator Human Resources Manager, Marta Santiago, at 315-312-2230, firstname.lastname@example.org who is responsible for providing information on available options and processes and for investigating the complaint.
-OR
+Title IX investigators are responsible for providing information on available options and processes for investigating the complaint.

 3. If you file a complaint, you have a right to adequate, reliable and impartial investigation of your complaint, the right to present evidence and witnesses, the right to appeal the conclusions of investigators or hearing officers.
 If you do not file a complaint, the College is obligated by federal mandate to investigate the incident in order to seek further understanding for the protection of

 4. The College will issue a “cease all contact” order to the accused (with a copy to you) that prohibits any contact – personal, written, electronic – by the accused or his/her associates acting on behalf of the accused with or without their knowledge.

 5. The College can address conditions in your living, learning or working environment to reduce the level of hostility in your environment, such as room assignment changes, class changes, work location changes, or limits on access for the accused.